Dyrutter/anime_recommendations/README.md

 # ANIME RECOMMENDATIONS

 The scripts in this project return anime recommendations.
-Three different systems were created.
+Three separate systems were created.
 The first recommends animes based on similar animes.
 The second recommends anime based on the preferences of similar users.
 The third recommends anime based on the ratings a user has assigned to previously watched anime.
 MLOps are incorporated using MLflow and Weights & Biases, allowing the three systems to be run simultaneously.

 The MLflow components are: